HighOakRobotics/2020OffseasonDocs/_pages/wireless-setup.md

+---
+permalink: /wireless-setup
-# Wireless Code Updater Setup
+title: Wireless Code Updater Setup
+---

 * Go to File > Settings
 * Go to Tools > External Tools
 * Press the plus sign to add a new external tool.